 - There is meat that can be harvested from the face of walleyes.

-- The largest walleye caught was in 1960 on Old Hickory Reservoir in Tennessee, weighing in at 25 lbs by angler Mabry Harper.
+- The biggest walleye ever caught was in 1960 on Old Hickory Reservoir in Tennessee, weighing in at 25 lbs by angler Mabry Harper.

 - The Walleye is named for its opaque, cloudy-looking eye.
 This is caused by a reflective layer of pigment called the tapetum lucidum.

 - The oldest recorded walleye was 29 years old, weighed 25 pounds and was 107 centimeters (42 inches) long.

 - Walleye are the state fish of Minnesota, South Dakota and Vermont.

 Steven Bardin obtained his bachelor’s degree in Freshwater Biology from Tarleton State University in 2009 and his master’s degree in Fisheries Science from Texas A&M in 2013.
 While at Tarleton, Bardin worked for Harrell Arms at Arms Fish Farm and Bait Company.
 In 2011 he founded Texas Pro Lake Management.
 He strives every day to take a scientific approach to helping his clients maximize the production of their fisheries.

 Outside of TPLM Bardin has written for Wired2fish, taught as an adjunct professor for Tarleton State University, and served as an instructor and camp coordinator for Bass Brigade youth leadership camp.
 In 2021, Bardin helped Major League Fishing found their Fisheries Management Division and leads their conservation efforts today.